explodingcamera/blog/content/koi.md

 To identify the file format, the first 8 bytes must be `KOI \xF0\x9F\x99\x82`.
 Following that is a header with metadata about the image.
 The header is a series of key-value pairs, encoded using Binary JSON (BSON).
 The following keys are supported:

 - `v` (version): The file format version
 - `w` (width): The image width in pixels.
-Must be greater than zero.
+Must be greater than zero. (unsigned 64-bit integer)
 - `h` (height): The image height in pixels.
-Must be greater than zero.
+Must be greater than zero. (unsigned 64-bit integer)
 - `c` (channels): The number of channels.
 Must be `1`, `2`, `3` or `4`.
 - `x` (compression): The compression algorithm.
 Must be `0` (none) or `1` (LZ4).

-There's also two optional keys:
+- `s` (color space): The color space.
+Must be `0` (sRGB with linear alpha), `1` (all channels linear) There's also two optional keys:

 - `e` (exif): The EXIF data as a byte array.
-- `b` (block size):
+- `b` (block size): The size of blocks, smaller blocks allow for parallel processing, larger blocks allow for better compression.
+Used by the encoder for the maximum size of uncompressed blocks.
+Can be up to 199992 bytes. (unsigned 32-bit integer)

 The header is followed by a series of blocks, each of which is a chunk of compressed image data.
 Each block is prefixed with a small header that contains the length of the block and the number of pixels it contains.
 These are stored as 4-byte unsigned integers, encoded in little endian order.

 Koi supports 1-4 channels (grayscale, rgba, and both with alpha) and stores 8 bits per channel.

 The image data is stored as a series of chunks, each of which is one to five bytes long and only corresponds to a single pixel.
 This is a pretty big departure from most image formats, which store data in blocks of 4x4 or 8x8 pixels.
 The reason for this is that it allows for very fast decoding, since the decoder only needs to keep track of the last pixel value.
 Initially, koi also had support for run-length encoding and a cache of recently used pixel values, but I removed those features because they didn't improve the compression ratio in my benchmark suite and made decoding and encoding a lot slower.

 The following chunk types are currently supported, with space for more in the future: